osudrl/cassie-trajectory-editor/README.md

 May fail if the perturbation is too large.
 Upon failure, the function will notify the user via stdout and revert changes to the timeline.

+Changes to qposes:

+Qposes are overwritten, and the resulting qposes are **not defined**.
+Instead, the the node module will leave it to the main module set qposes from the new timeline

+Changes to timeline:

+Yes.

 # Contact